rdawg-pidinst/use-cases/CNR.md

 # UC2: Actionability of PIDs

 This use case addresses PID _actionability_, i.e. metadata that is intelligible to automated agents.
 An essential element is _content negotiation_, i.e. the capability of either the PID resolution system or that by the Registrant to serve different content according to the type specified in the HTTP request.
-The main providers of DOI for research (Crossref, DataCite, mEDRA) already provide this feature[^2] (albeit not for the purpose of actionability of DOIs).
+The main providers of DOI for research (Crossref, DataCite, mEDRA) already provide this feature [2] (albeit not for the purpose of actionability of DOIs).
 It works as follows: